Functional Consistency across Retail Central Bank Digital Currency and Commercial Bank Money: Functional Consistency

 \section{Functional Consistency}

-In this section, we explore the concept of functional consistency for regulated retail digital money that is denominated in a specific national unit of account.
+In this section, we explore the concept of functional consistency for regulated retail digital money \changess{denominated} in a specific national unit of account.
 This includes retail commercial bank money, e-money, and new forms of money (such as retail CBDCs, tokenised deposits and regulated stablecoins), but excludes physical currency notes, wholesale commercial bank money, and wholesale central bank money.

-The Bank of England and HM Treasury define `uniformity of money' as follows in the CP \cite{boe-cbdc-cons-paper}: ``all forms of money - both bank deposits and cash - are valued equally (`at par' or `face value'), denominated in a common currency (sterling) and interchangeable with each other'' (page 25).
+The Bank of England and HM Treasury defined ``uniformity of money'' as follows in the CP \cite{boe-cbdc-cons-paper}: ``all forms of money \changess{\textendash} both bank deposits and cash \changess{\textendash} are valued equally (`at par' or `face value'), denominated in a common currency (sterling) and interchangeable with each other'' (page 25).
 The CP states that ``the stability of the UK economy and monetary system relies on the uniformity of money'' (page 25).
-Andrew Bailey identified `singleness of money' \cite{boe-singleness-money} as one of the important foundations of money and defined it as follows: ``\dots wherever we hold our money - in bank accounts, notes and coins etc – we can be assured that it all has the same value - the pound in my bank account equals the pound in your account.
+Andrew Bailey identified ``singleness of money'' \cite{boe-singleness-money} as one of the important foundations of money and defined it as follows: ``\dots wherever we hold our money \changess{\textendash} in bank accounts, notes and coins etc \changess{\textendash} we can be assured that it all has the same value \changess{\textendash} the pound in my bank account equals the pound in your account.
 In other words, money is exchangeable at par value'' (page 3).
-Garratt and Shin identified `singleness of money' as a cornerstone of the modern monetary system \cite{bis-singleness-money}.
-However, neither uniformity nor the singleness of money, as defined above, include certain operational characteristics of money (such as ease of use and compatibility with existing payment infrastructures) that are important to users.
+Garratt and Shin identified ``singleness of money'' as a cornerstone of the modern monetary system \cite{bis-singleness-money}.
+However, neither uniformity nor the singleness of money, as defined above, include certain operational characteristics of money that are important to users \changess{(such as ease of use and compatibility with existing payment infrastructures)}.

 Fungibility means that any unit of a given form of money is substitutable for another \cite{riksbank-money-properties}, e.g. one \pounds10 note can be substituted for two \pounds5 notes and all pounds held in a commercial bank account are substitutable for each other.
-However, a different term is needed is express substitutability for units of one form of money for units of a different form of money.
+However, a different term is needed \changess{to express the substitutability of units} of one form of money for units of a different form of money.